 My Tip: Hire a car to explore the region.
 Also, I prefer weekdays for a day trip as this place gets jam-packed over weekends.

 A Road Trip to Tamborine Mountain from the Gold Coast

 There are many walks you can do from Tamborine Mountain.
 I did two short walks to Curtis Falls and Cedar Creek Falls.
 Cedar Creek Falls are located in the outskirts of North Tamborine on the way to the Forest SkyWalk.
 They are both short walks, and within a couple of hours, you can do both.
 Witches Falls and the Knoll are two more exciting places worth checking out.

 I only had time to take in the view from the Knoll Lookout.
-From the Knoll, there are some beautiful day-walks too.
+From the Knoll, there is some beautiful day walks too.
 Late afternoon I went to the Botanical Gardens, a very peaceful place.
-Sunset is the best time for a stroll along the lush garden alleys and for taking photos with beautiful light reflections.
+Sunset is the best time to stroll along the lush garden alleys and take photos with beautiful light reflections.